Man Hunt (1941 film): Plot

-On July 29, 1939, renowned British big-game hunter Captain Alan Thorndike slips through the forest undetected near the Berghof, Adolf Hitler's residence near Berchtesgaden.
-With Hitler in his telescopic sight, he pulls the trigger on his unloaded rifle and gives a wave.
-He ponders a moment, then loads a live round, but is discovered at the last second by a guard, and the rifle goes off in their struggle.
+On July 29, 1939, renowned British big-game hunter Captain Alan Thorndike slips through the forest undetected near the Berghof, Adolf Hitler's Bavarian retreat.
+With Hitler in his telescopic sight, he pulls the trigger on his unloaded rifle and gives a sardonic wave.
+He reflects a moment, then loads a live round, but is discovered at the last second by a guard, and the rifle goes off in their struggle.

-After being beaten, Thorndike is taken to Major Quive-Smith, who is also a devoted hunter and an admirer.
-Thorndike explains that he was not trying to kill, but did it just as a "sporting stalk", purely for the thrill of going after the biggest game of all.
-The major is unsure whether to believe him and insists that he sign a confession that he was working as an assassin for the British government.
-When Thorndike refuses, he is tortured, but remains steadfast and warns of "questions being asked in high places" if he is killed, as his brother Lord Risborough is a very important diplomat.
-Quive-Smith arranges to have Thorndike pushed off a cliff to make his death look like suicide.
+After being beaten, Thorndike is taken to a high-ranking Nazi official, who is also a devoted hunter and an admirer.
+Thorndike explains that he was not trying to kill, just doing a "sporting stalk" purely for the thrill of going after the biggest game of all.
+The official does not believe him and insists that he sign a confession that he was working as an assassin for the British government.
+When Thorndike refuses, he is tortured, but remains steadfast and warns of "questions being asked in high places" if he is killed, as his brother, Lord Risborough, is a high-ranking British diplomat.
+The official arranges to have Thorndike pushed off a cliff to make his death look accidental.

 Thorndike survives when his knapsack gets caught in a tree, breaking his fall.
-He eludes his pursuers and reaches a port.
-He steals a rowing boat, but is forced to abandon it when a patrol boat comes near.
-He swims to a nearby ship.
-British cabin boy Vaner helps Thorndike hide aboard.
-The Germans find Thorndike's coat and passport aboard the rowboat and search the nearby Danish-registered vessel.
-Though they find nothing, they place an agent, Mr. Jones, on board the London-bound freighter using Thorndike's passport to impersonate him.
+He eludes his pursuers and reaches a German port.
+Stealing a rowboat, he is forced to abandon it when a patrol boat comes near, then swims to a nearby ship.
+A British cabin boy aboard the Danish-registered vessel, Vaner, helps him hide.
+The Germans find Thorndike's coat and passport aboard the rowboat and search the ship.
+Though they find nothing, they place an agent, Mr. Jones, aboard the London-bound freighter using Thorndike's passport to impersonate him.

-The agent is met by German confederates in London.
+On arrival, the agent is met by German confederates.
 Thorndike, mistakenly believing he is safe, casually disembarks and is spotted.
-He manages to hide in the apartment of a young woman named Jerry Stokes who lends him money so that he can reach his brother.
+Trailed, he manages to hide in the apartment of a young woman of the night named Jerry Stokes, who lends him money so that he can reach his brother.
+She insists on accompanying him.